gocd/www.go.cd/source/posts/2015-07-07-GitHub-Integration.html.markdown

 # GitHub Issues Integration with [Custom Project Management Setup](http://www.go.cd/documentation/user/current/integration/go_integration.html#integration-with-bug-tracking-and-story-management-tools)

-Any commit messages that contain references to issues or pull requests using the popular means to mention issue (#42) can is something that Go already understands.
+Any commit messages that contain references to issues or pull requests using the popular means to mention issue (#42) can is something that GoCD already understands.

 To configure this, edit the pipeline material and setup a pattern and a link under "Project Management" tab.